olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 Later in the evening my nose started bleeding.
 This is fairly common for me, so
-I'm not sure if it's connected to the running.
+I'm not sure if it's connected to the running or not.

-Interestingly enough this was the first night where running on the treadmill no longer felt like a novel thing.
+Interestingly this was the first night where running on the treadmill no longer felt completely novel.
 Rather, it is approaching a feeling I would associate with the norm.
 Quicker than I expected!